Theawesomeboophis/UndeadPeopleTileset/README.md

+# Warning!
+All UDP tileset users!
-# Devs decided (instead of implementing it smartly and subtly using their favorite "looks_like" feature) to change the way graphics works for cars and furniture.
+## Devs decided (instead of implementing it smartly and subtly using their favorite "looks_like" feature) to change the way graphics works for cars and furniture.
-# For some time UndeadPeople tileset will be broken.
+## For some time UndeadPeople tileset will be broken.
 It will present cars without graphics and furniture rotated in weird positions.
 It will be fixed, ofhorse, but there is A LOT to fix, it will take some time.
-# Stay tuned for more info in the future.
+## Stay tuned for more info in the future.
 I hope to whip out fixes for all stuff at the end of the weekend.
 # MSX++UndeadPeople Tileset

 ![alt text](https://i.imgur.com/BFQzWtC.png)